2026 Critical Minerals Research Lab Conference

 Details

-The global clean energy transition has led to an increased interest in the study of critical minerals, but the supply chain faces myriad challenges.
+The global clean energy transition has led to an increased interest in the study of critical minerals, but its supply chain faces myriad challenges.
 Approaching research questions from an interdisciplinary perspective will be key to helping develop effective, equitable, and cost-efficient critical mineral policies.
 Over the academic year of 2025-2026, a group of 16 PhD students studying critical mineral policies for the clean energy transition participated in the second year of RFF’s Critical Minerals Research Lab.
-This lab provided a space for interdisciplinary examination of research that touched on all issues within the study of critical minerals—including issues around mineral extraction and processing, battery technology, supply chains, environmental sustainability in mining, community impacts, and much more.
+This lab provided a space for interdisciplinary examination of research that touched on many issues within the study of critical minerals—including issues around mineral governance, industrial policy, community benefits, battery circularity, and much more.

 In this year’s Critical Minerals Research Lab Conference, we will showcase four collaborative research projects that the students have undertaken over the course of the academic year.
 These projects cover a variety of policy-relevant topics, both within domestic discussions and beyond.